cado-security/product-help/docs/cado-response/importing-data/aws-eks.md

 ## Import Steps

 :::info
-Please note that communication with EKS can upwards to 30 seconds or more.
+Please note that communication with EKS can take upwards to 30 seconds or more.
 :::

 1) Go to **Import > AWS EKS**